delta6626/365-days-of-code/README.md

 - Day 284 ✅: Added four new landing page sections showcasing real time messaging, profile views, contact management, and abuse reporting
 - Day 285 ✅: Started building the pricing section for the PartnerPair landing page
 - Day 286 ✅: Completed the pricing section with custom pricing cards, tier specific CTAs, and a highlighted Pro plan
+- Day 287 ✅: Added an Upcoming Features section, started the FAQ section, and completed the final CTA for the landing page

 ## 📌 Notes